-These days it is increasingly easier to export R plots to html/javascript output.
-There are a number of libraries like rcharts and htmlwidgets that can help you create interactive web charts right from R. We'll take a quick look at networkD3 which - as its name suggests - generates interactive network visualizations using the D3 javascript library.

-One thing to keep in mind is that the visualizations generated by networkD3 are most useful as a starting point for further work.
+These days it is fairly easy to export R plots to HTML/JavaScript output.
+There are a number of packages like rcharts and htmlwidgets that can help you create interactive web charts right from R. One thing to keep in mind though is that the network visualizations created that way are most helpful as a starting point for further work.
 If you know a little bit of javascript, you can use them as a first step and tweak the results to get closer to what you want.